thektan/liferay-portal-storybook-server/README.md

 # Liferay Storybook Server

 Runs storybook to test components inside of a liferay-portal module.
-Currently setup to test components in `portal-search-tuning-blueprints-admin-web`.
+Currently setup to test components in `search-experiences-blueprints-admin-web`.

 ## Setup